Johan Pitka

-Johan Pitka, VR I/1, KCMG (also Juhan Pitka; 19 February 1872 – 22 November 1944) was an Estonian entrepreneur, sea captain and a rear admiral (1919).
-He was the Commander of the Estonian Navy in the Estonian War of Independence.
+Johan Pitka, VR I/1, KCMG (also Juhan Pitka; 19 February 1872 – 22 November 1944) was an Estonian entrepreneur and sea captain who served as the Commander of the Estonian Navy during the Estonian War of Independence.

-Johan Pitka was one of the main characters in organizing the Defence Forces of the newly established Estonian Republic in November 1918, at the end of World War I, when the German occupational forces started to move out of Estonia, and there was a threat of the invasion of the newly established Red Army.
-Johan Pitka was the creator and main organizer of the Estonian Defence League, Estonian armoured trains, armoured cars and the Estonian Navy.
-He was appointed the Commander of the Estonian Navy in December 1918 and led it through the victorious Estonian War of Independence without losing a ship.
+Pitka was one of the main characters in founding the Estonian Defence Forces and the Estonian Navy of the newly established Estonian Republic at the end of World War I in 1918.
+Pitka was appointed the Commander of the Estonian Navy in December 1918 and led it through the victorious Estonian War of Independence without losing a ship.

-Due to his commitment to his country, Johan Pitka is often called "the Spirit of the Estonian War of Independence" for this.
+Due to his commitment to his country Pitka is often called "the Spirit of the Estonian War of Independence" for this.

 Early life

+Johan Pitka was born on 19 February 1872 in Jalgsema, Kreis Jerwen in the Governorate of Estonia of the Russian Empire, into an Estonian family.

 Pitka studied at Käsmu, Kuressaare and Paldiski marine schools and became a Master Mariner.
 From 1889 to 1907 he worked on sailing ships.
-In 1895 he was on the first sailing ship to transit Germany's Kiel Canal.
-From 1904-11, he lived in Great Britain.
-After the beginning of the 1917 Russian Revolution Pitka became active in society and started organizing returning Estonian soldiers who fought in the Russian Army during World War I. After the communists sentenced him to death he was forced to go underground.
-When the Germans occupied Estonia in 1918, Pitka began to organize the Defence League.
+In 1895, he was on the first sailing ship to transit the Kiel Canal in Germany.
+From 1904 to 1911, he lived in United Kingdom.
+After the beginning of the Russian Revolution in 1917, Pitka became active in Estonia and started organizing returning Estonian soldiers who fought in the Imperial Russian Army during World War I. After the Bolsheviks sentenced him to death, he was forced to go underground.
+When the Germans occupied Estonia in 1918, Pitka began to organize the Estonian Defence League.